vipuldhurve/system-design/src/main/java/buildingBlocks/consistentHashing/ReadMe.md

 - <b><i>Virtual Nodes:</b></i> Each physical server is represented by multiple virtual nodes on the hash ring.
 These virtual nodes are distributed evenly across the ring.
 - <b><i>Adding/Removing Servers:</b></i> When adding or removing a server, it is done by adding or removing its corresponding virtual nodes, which smooths out the distribution and minimizes disruption even more.

+**For our example we’ll assume all three servers(A,B,C) have an equal weight of 10: i.e. nodes 0-9 for each**

 <div align="center">
   <img src="https://github.com/vipuldhurve/system-design/blob/main/assets/hash-ring-virtual-nodes-consistent-hashing.jpg" alt="Image" style="display:block; margin:auto;">
 </div>